historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 4. Unit 1 (Creation): (15%) SHORT ANSWER TEST (Early Term Exam)

-* 1 timed hour of writing paragraphs synthesizing the material from Unit 1 into your own reasoned language, thinking of yourselves as 'instructing the instructor'
+* Timed test in which you will write short paragraphs synthesizing the material from Unit 1 into your own reasoned language, thinking of yourselves as 'instructing the instructor'

 5. Units 2 and 3 (Fall and Christ): (20%) PARTNER/GROUP DEBATE